Story writing Competition

 About The Competition

-The Oxford University Press Story Writing Competition is held annually by the Emirates Airline Festival of Literature for school and university students.
+The Story Writing Competition is held annually by the Emirates Airline Festival of Literature for school and university students.

-The inspiration for 2021 is Change the story.
+The inspiration for 2022 is Here comes the sun.

 How to Enter

-- Write your story – use your imagination and creativity to the full, but do remember that your inspiration is Change the Story.
+- Write your story – use your imagination and creativity to the full, but do remember that your inspiration is Here comes the sun.

-- You may choose your own title in keeping with Change the Story.
+- You may choose your own title in keeping with Here comes the sun.

 - Complete all sections of the online entry, attaching your story as a word document.